ghc-proposals/ghc-proposals/proposals/0000-aspirational-users-guide.rst

-Coordinate proposals with an "Apsirational User's Guide"
+Codify proposals in an "Apsirational User's Guide"
 ==============

 .. author:: John Ericson